Habits

 The best way to start is high level, you want to establish some basic systems before you start diving into specific rooms and projects.
 You’re basically going to be touring your home and making it functional as you walk through it.

-The first thing you should do when figuring out where to start organizing is begin with your entryway.
-When you walk into your house establish a system where you can hang up items immediately for jackets, backpacks, handbags, etc. Hooks are a great organizing tool to establish this system.
+Hooks are a great organizing tool to establish this system.
 Stand-alone hook pole works but wall hooks work best.
 This area also includes an area for your keys either a tray or a smaller wall hook specially designed for keys.

 how to start organizing a messy home

-Establish a Command Center
+2. Establish a Command Center

 how to start organizing a messy house